riasingh2353/team27/docs/Milestone2.md

 In addition to the materials listed for Lab 2, we also implemented the Sharp GP2Y0A41SK0F IR sensor into our overall design, in order to accomplish wall detection and, ultimately, wall following.

-These sensors have three pins, VCC, GND, and VO (respectively Supply Voltage, Ground, and Output Voltage).
+These sensors have three pins; VCC, GND, and VO (respectively Supply Voltage, Ground, and Output Voltage).
 Each sensor outputs a voltage at its VO pin that corresponds with the reflectiveness of the sensor's target.
 Using this, our robot is able to measure the distance between itself and surrounding walls.

 ## Sensor Implementation and Wall Detection